tillsanders/openElectionCompassWebsite/guide/organisation/08-phase-6.md

 Now it is time to let the parties answer and position themselves.

+- First, decide on the algorithm you want to calculate the matches with.
+This will also determine, how many possible answers there will be.
+For example: the default cityblock algorithm uses three buttons: Approve, Neutral and Reject.
+The hybrid algorithm is more precise and uses five buttons.
+You can read more about the available algorithms in the [Technical Documentation > Algorithm](../technical/configuration.html#algorithm).
 - Send the theses to every party.
 Until we have a tool to collect answers, use an online form!
 - Make sure to also collect the logos (see the [Technical Guide](../technical/configuration.html#parties-logo)).